-The CEP Program supports the objectives of the City's Sustainability Charter 2.0.
-In particular, this work relates to Sustainability Charter 2.0 themes of Inclusion and Public Safety.
-Specifically this project supports the following Desired Outcomes ("DO") and Strategic Directions ("SD"):
+The CEP Program supports the objectives of the Sustainability Charter 2.o.
+In particular, this project relates to the Sustainability Charter 2.o theme of inclusion.
+Specifically, the initiatives support the following Desired Outcome ("DO") and Strategic Directions ("SD"):

-- Community Pride and Engagement DO 20: Surrey residents are proud of their community. - Community Pride and Engagement SD15: Work at the neighbourhood level to empower local clubs, groups, individuals and agencies to contribute to a vibrant community.
+- Community Pride and Engagement DO 20: Surrey residents are proud of their community; - Community Pride and Engagement SD15: Work at the neighbourhood level to empower local clubs, groups, individuals and agencies to contribute to a vibrant community; and - Community Pride and Engagement SD19: Support placemaking opportunities at the neighbourhood level and the creation of community gathering spaces.